dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Hypermedia links are required to be in an array of “links” in the response body.

-The format this guide is using for hypermedia references is the RFC 5988 Web Linking <hyperlink>.

-We use this RFC standard as a framework for building links that define the relationships of a given resource.
+We use the [RFC8288](https://www.rfc-editor.org/rfc/rfc8288) standard as a framework for building links that define the relationships of a given resource.
 It states that hypermedia links must contain the following properties:

 1. Target URI – Represented by the href attribute.
 2. Link Relation – The relation between the source and the target resource.